allometric/epiphyte/README.md

 - Somehow parse a .bib file from the omnibus publication (e.g., Zotero reference plugin, or some other method).
 - From this parsed .bib file, create the omnibus publication issue on GitHub
 - Create each component pub as a separate issue, and reference the omnibus issue number, this will link them all to the same source
+- Somehow we should check to see if similar publications are already in `models.RDS` before adding them as a new issue to avoid overlap.
+This will not be perfect, but some effort here is warranted